-- 1 Understand what is meant by primary storage - 2 Understand what is meant by secondary storage - 3 Describe the operation of magnetic, optical and solid-state (flash memory) storage and give examples of each - 4 Describe what is meant by virtual memory, how it is created and used and why it is necessary - 5 Understand what is meant by cloud storage - 6 Explain the advantages and disadvantages of storing data on the cloud in comparison to storing it locally
+1 Understand what is meant by primary storage

+- 2 Understand what is meant by secondary storage - 3 Describe the operation of magnetic, optical and solid-state (flash memory) storage and give examples of each

+- 4 Describe what is meant by virtual memory, how it is created and used and why it is necessary - 5 Understand what is meant by cloud storage - 6 Explain the advantages and disadvantages of storing data on the cloud in comparison to storing it locally

 - Primary storage is directly accessed by the CPU - Including the role of: - random access memory (RAM) - read only memory (ROM) - Including why a computer needs both RAM and ROM, and the difference between them - Secondary storage is not directly accessed by the CPU and is necessary for more permanent storage of data - Magnetic storage uses platters which are divided into tracks and sectors.
-Data is read and written using electromagnets - Optical storage uses lasers to create and read pits and lands - Solid-state (flash memory) uses NAND or NOR technology.
-Transistors are used as control gates and floating gates - Pages of data are transferred between RAM and virtual memory when needed - Cloud storage can be accessed remotely in comparison to storing data locally - Physical servers and storage are needed to store data in cloud storage
+Data is read and written using electromagnets.
+Including hard disk drive (HDD) - Optical storage uses lasers to create and read pits and lands.
+Including: CD, DVD and Blu-ray - Solid-state (flash memory) uses NAND or NOR technology.
+Transistors are used as control gates and floating gates.
+Including: solid-state drive (SSD), SD card and USB drive - Pages of data are transferred between RAM and virtual memory when needed - Cloud storage can be accessed remotely in comparison to storing data locally - Physical servers and storage are needed to store data in cloud storage